COVID-19 Guidelines for Recreational Water

 - Equipment which is provided for the use of members of the public must be cleaned and disinfected as frequently as needed to maintain a sanitary condition (water slides, diving boards, or other climbing structures).

-- In areas where there may be a que, place distance markings every two metres to give visitors a visible que for physical distancing.
+- In areas where there may be a queue, place distance markings every two metres to give visitors a visible queue for physical distancing.
 If line-ups interfere with bather traffic on the deck or otherwise, the equipment should be taken out of use.

 - Any equipment that is rented to, provided to, or provided for the use of members of the public must be cleaned and disinfected as frequently as is necessary to maintain a sanitary condition.